qubic/docs.qubic.org/docs/learn/dispute-resolution.md

 # Dispute Resolution (Draft)

 Disputes are inevitable in any community, and Qubic is no exception.
 However, Qubic employs an effective dispute resolution process to ensure that disagreements are handled in a fair, transparent, and amicable manner.
-This approach involves several steps and emphasizes community participation and consensus.
+This approach involves several steps and emphasises community participation and consensus.

 ## The Arbitrator

 An integral component of Qubic's dispute resolution process is the [Arbitrator](/learn/arbitrator).
 The Arbitrator is responsible for resolving disagreements and protecting users' interests within the Qubic ecosystem.
-Its key duties include setting parameters of the mining algorithm, publishing computor lists every epoch, replacing faulty computors, and accumulating Qus not received by poorly performing computors.
+Its key duties include setting parameters of the mining algorithm, publishing computor lists every epoch, replacing faulty computors, and accumulating QUBIC not received by poorly performing computors.

 ## How Does Dispute Resolution Work?